ivangfr/knative-minikube-environment/helloworld-go/README.md

 # `knative-minukube-environment`
 ## `> helloworld-go`

-The goal of this example is to run in Knative cluster the well-known [`helloworld-go`](https://knative.dev/docs/serving/samples/hello-world/helloworld-go/index.html)
+The goal of this example is to run in `Knative` cluster the [`helloworld-go`](https://knative.dev/docs/serving/samples/hello-world/helloworld-go/index.html)

-## Start Minikube & Knative
+## Start Minikube and install Knative

-First of all, start `Minikube` and `Knative` as explained at [Start Environment](https://github.com/ivangfr/knative-minikube-environment#start-environment)
+First of all, start `Minikube` and install `Knative` as explained at [Start Environment](https://github.com/ivangfr/knative-minikube-environment#start-environment) in the main README.

-## Install helloworld-go
+## Install helloworld-go Service

 1. Open a terminal and navigate to `knative-minukube-environment/helloworld-go`